-BCG’s Sustainable Economic Development Assessment (SEDA) is a comprehensive, objective diagnostic tool for evaluating the relative level of well-being for citizens in 148 countries plus Hong Kong, a special administrative region of China.
-(For the sake of simplicity, we refer to all those entities as “countries”.)
+BCG’s Sustainable Economic Development Assessment (SEDA) is a comprehensive, objective diagnostic tool for evaluating the relative level of well-being for citizens in 162 countries plus Hong Kong, a special administrative region of China.
+(For the sake of simplicity, we refer to all entities as “countries.")
 SEDA defines well-being through three elements—economics, investments, and sustainability—that comprise ten key areas, or dimensions.
 In total, the assessment draws on nearly 50,000 data points.
-The overview tab in this interactive graphic shows countries’ SEDA scores both as a snapshot—the current level of well-being—and in terms of change, or recent progress, in well-being during the period of 2006 to 2013.
-The chart tab shows how countries perform in each of the ten SEDA dimensions relative to either the rest of the world or a selected group of peer countries.
+The overview tab in this interactive graphic shows countries’ SEDA scores both as a snapshot—the current level of well-being—and in terms of change, or recent progress, in well-being during the period of 2006 to 2014.
+The country performance tab shows how countries perform in each of the ten SEDA dimensions relative to either the rest of the world or a selected group of peer countries.
 The methodology tab outlines in detail the ten SEDA dimensions SEDA provides a basis for countries to benchmark themselves as they try to identify and prioritize areas requiring action and formulate national economic-development strategies.